palmiak/timber-acf-wp-blocks/docs/installation.md

 Next you can create your blocks in your theme in **views/blocks** folder (you can change it with a filter).

+> **Note**: filenames should only contain lowercase alphanumeric characters and dashes, and must begin with a letter.

 When you have your blocks ready the only thing left it to create a New group in ACF and select your block in **Show this field group if** selector.